Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in non-Markovian evolution

 \section{EPR, heat current and heat current deficit in non-Markovian evolution}

 The dynamical equation for the two TLSs interacting with a single bath within a Markovian approximation (for the entire system of TLSs) is given in Eq. (\ref{dyn_eq}).
 Just like in the two preceding sections, we are again interested in investigating the local heat currents and EPRs of the individual TLSs with their respective environments.
 However, instead of working within the lone-qubit Markovian approximation, in which the open quantum evolution of one TLS ignores the presence of the other, we work here by considering the environment of any one TLS to contain the other TLS.
-The scenario is depicted in Fig. \ref{fig3}, and it typically leads to a non-Markovian dynamics for the individual TLSs \cite{Jiang} and, as we will find, does not converge to the lone-qubit Markovian limit even in the case of no interaction between the two TLSs.
-The dynamical equation for the $i^{th}$ system is obtained by taking trace on $j^{th}$ system of the dynamical equation of the entire system, and is given by
+The scenario is depicted in Fig. \ref{fig3}.
+It typically leads to a non-Markovian dynamics for the individual TLSs \cite{Jiang, Abiuso, Stegmann} and, as we will find, converges to the lone-qubit Markovian limit in the case of no interaction between the two TLSs.
+The dynamical equation for the $i$th system is obtained by taking the trace on the $j$th system of the dynamical equation of the entire system and is given by